Deadlines

 Description of the Research to be conducted (not to exceed 3 pages).
 This should include rationale and hypotheses, experimental approaches, and expected/alternative outcomes of the proposed studies.
 Preliminary data are not required.

-Research Training Activities for the Candidate(s) (not to exceed 2 page).
+Research Training Activities for the Candidate(s) (not to exceed 2 pages).
 Describe how the student(s) will be involved and supervised in conducting hands-on, rigorous research, including their participation in the execution, analysis, and reporting of the research.
-Explain how the appointment of the candidate(s) will further the goals of the NIH’s Interest in Diversity (NOT-OD-20-031).
 Describe how the mentored research will enhance and foster the research capabilities of the candidate(s).
 The plan should take into account any barriers and impediments encountered by the trainee(s) to ensure a successful entry and progression into the biomedical workforce.
 Include an integrated timeline detailing the proposed research activities and anticipated outcomes/milestones.

 Career Development Plan for the Candidate(s) (not to exceed 1 page).
 Describe how the mentor will assist the candidate(s) in achieving the objectives and goals described in their Biographical Sketch and facilitate transition to the next stage of their research career.
 Provide details of the interactions between the candidate and mentor(s), research team and professional colleagues relevant to the overall research experience.
 The career development plan should be structured, specific and stage-appropriate for the candidate and include parameters such as the frequency of meetings, topics to be discussed, and how progress will be monitored.
 The timeline should include anticipated outcomes such submission of publications and/or conference presentations.